souffle-lang/souffle-lang.github.io/_docs/simple.md

 So if the input `edge` relation is pairs of vertices in a graph, by these two rules the output `path` relation will give us all pairs of vertices x and y for which a path exists in that graph from x to y.

-For instance, if the contents of the input file `edge.facts` is
+For instance, if the contents of the tab-separated input file `edge.facts` is

 ~~~
 1	2
 2	3
 ~~~

 The contents of the output file `path.csv`, after we evaluate this program, will be

 ~~~
 1	2
 2	3
 1	3
 ~~~

 We can evaluate this program by running